Is 702 a Good Credit Score?

 • Minimum credit scores for a conventional home loan tend to be in the range of 620.

-• Jumbo loans, which are mortgages that are larger than the loan-servicing limits set by the Federal Housing Finance Agency (FHFA), typically require a minimum credit score of 700.
-Some lenders, however, require a minimum score of at least 720.
+• Jumbo loans, which are mortgages that are larger than the loan-servicing limits set by the Federal Housing Finance Agency, typically require credit scores of around 700 or higher, though requirements can vary by lender.

 • USDA loans may require at least a 640 credit score to qualify.
 If you have a score that falls below 640, expect there to be a full credit review before getting the green light.

-Worth noting: Besides a good credit score, home loan lenders will also look at your payment history, credit utilization, and new credit inquiries.
-Lenders will also consider your income, assets, down payment, and debt-to-income, or DTI, ratio.
+Worth noting: Besides a “good” credit score, home loan lenders will also look at your payment history, credit utilization, and new credit inquiries.
+Lenders will also consider your income, assets, down payment, and DTI ratio.

 Can I Get a Personal Loan With a 702 Credit Score?

-Personal loans are typically unsecured loans that can be used for almost any (legal) purpose you can think of.
+Personal loans are typically unsecured loans that can be used for almost any (legal) purpose.
 For instance, you might spend the funds on the following:

 • Medical, dental, or car repair bills